grnet/synnefo/docs/compute-api-guide.rst

 Rename Server
 -------------

-Modify the ``name`` attribute of a virtual server.
-OS/Compute API also features the modification of IP addresses
+In Synnefo/Cyclades, only the ``name`` attribute of a virtual server can be modified with this call.

 .. rubric:: Response